 - 4.1 Payments to all members of the ministry staff are subject to PAYG withholding. - 4.2 Under current GST legislation all activities performed by a member of the ministry staff in their role as a member of the parish will be taken to be the activities of the parish.
-As a result the member of the ministry staff will not be eligible to register for GST or an ABN for these activities.
+As a result the member of the ministry staff will not be eligible to register for GST or an ABN for these activities (refer to paragraph 10.11 for the treatment of GST on payments made through an MEA).
 Members of the ministry staff may be entitled to an ABN for other activities if they satisfy the criteria for recognition as an enterprise. - 4.3 Fringe benefits provided by a parish to its ministry staff predominantly in respect of pastoral or related duties are exempt from FBT.
 Exempt fringe benefits are not reported on annual payment summaries.
 Benefits may be provided through the appropriate use of an MEA (refer section 10 below).